maserasgroup-repo/easiq_marcus/README.md

 4. **Install the easiq_marcus package:**

-If you have already followed **1 + 2.1** or **1 + 2.2 + 3** steps, the package is already installed, and you can skip this step 4.
-Otherwise, install the package directly from the GitHub repository:
+If you have already followed steps **1 + 2.1** or **1 + 2.2 + 3**, the package is already installed, and you can skip this step 4.
+Otherwise, you either create an empty conda environment first and then install the package directly from the GitHub repository, or install the package directly in your python base:

   ```bash
 pip install -e git+https://github.com/maserasgroup-repo/easiq_marcus.git